Patrick Schnieder: Political positions

 In June 2017, Schnieder voted against Germany’s introduction of same-sex marriage.

 In 2019, Schnieder joined 14 members of his parliamentary group who, in an open letter, called for the party to rally around Angela Merkel and party chairwoman Annegret Kramp-Karrenbauer amid criticism voiced by conservatives Friedrich Merz and Roland Koch.

+Private life

+Schnieder is married.
+His brother is German politician Gordon Schnieder (CDU).